cloud infrastructure

 • You're running hundreds of microservices in Kubernetes

-Many production setups actually combine these: NGINX as the edge API gateway handling external traffic, with a service mesh managing internal communication.
+Many production setups combine these: NGINX as the edge API gateway handling external traffic, with a service mesh managing internal communication.

 The best API gateway is the one your team understands, can debug at 2 AM, and scales with your architecture.
 For a lot of us, that's still NGINX.